mwkuster/agents-for-actors/README.md

 ## Vagrant and Docker
 In order to facilitate the deployment of agents for actors a Vagrant file loads all the necessary dependencies into a Virtualbox.

-As a prerequisite you need to install vagrant (https://www.vagrantup.com/).
+As a prerequisite you need to install vagrant (https://www.vagrantup.com/) and Virtualbox.
 For recent distributions of GNU/Linux it is typically part of the package repository.
 Once installed use

 ```
 vagrant up